lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 **Does <kbd>CAPSLOCK</kbd> still do what it usually does, even if it's a keybind?**

 No. Line 5 of the script disables <kbd>CAPSLOCK</kbd>.
-You can still bind stuff to it though.
+You can still bind stuff to it.

 **How do I pick a modifier other than <kbd>SPACE</kbd>?**